-What tips would you recommend for other dogs with cerebellar hypoplasia?
+What tips would you recommend for dogs with cerebellar hypoplasia?

 Have you tried physical therapy?
 Did it help?

-What advice would you offer someone who has a dog with cerebellar hypoplasia?
+What advice would you offer someone who caring for a dog with cerebellar hypoplasia?

 Also, try not to baby your dog too much.
 Yes, they will fall and yes they will get back up again.
 If you encourage them in a positive manner and offer only little help when necessary, they can handle a lot more than you think